gloriette schonbrunn palace 3 day vienna itinerary

-Vienna: 3-day itinerary – Find out how to spend 3 wonderful days in the city of music and take notes of all the tips about each place!
+Vienna: The Ultimate 3-Day Itinerary – Find out how to spend 3 wonderful days in the city of music and take notes of all the tips about each place!

-At the end of April, I spent 3 days in Vienna (it was a short trip because afterwards I still visited Budapest) and the city immediately won my heart.
+At the end of April, I spent 3 days in Vienna (followed by another 3 days in Budapest) and the city immediately won my heart.
 You can feel the history and culture of Vienna wherever you go, it is like traveling back in time.

 how to get to the city centre from the airport